1. Let’s shine a light for evidence-based science. Let’s look at both sides of the coin.

-Climate scientists preaching from the pulpit
+2. Preaching from the pulpit

 It is also worth mentioning that earth is an electromagnet just like the sun, and there have been signs of a polar reversal as well as signs of a gradual loss of exactly that electromagnetic shield protecting us from cosmic rays.
 Cosmic rays actually increase cloud nucleation, thus contributing to global cooling.
 The combination of a weakening sun cycle, a weakening magnetic field and increased exposure to cosmic radiation do not point toward a future of global warming on a massive scale, instead they lead to another possible outcome, and that is global cooling.
 Different perspectives need to be taken into account to get to the truth but attention must be paid to global cooling because it effects social development.

-Light protrudes the sun’s plasma blobs which nourishes life on earth
+3. Light protrudes the sun’s plasma blobs which nourishes life on earth

 Global warming was often followed by very abrupt and rapid global cooling.
 It should be noted that all the great civilizations that we know of have had their rise during warm periods with long growing seasons, when they were less susceptible to diseases.
 That is because during global warming, plant life flourishes and is able to feed a growing population.
 And warmer weather allows for more diversity of life in general, which is confirmed by the historical record.